Eoinburke/HTML-CSS3-Python-JavaScript/README.md

 #### Problems and bugs

-* While I was implanting the edit and delete button I was trying to add in this piece of code **{% if session.username|lower  == task.created_by|lower  %}** which would display the buttons to logged in users.
+* While I was implanting the edit and delete button I was trying to add in this piece of code **{% if session.username|lower  == recipe.created_by|lower  %}** which would display the buttons to logged in users.
 After having multiple sessions with tutors and a lot of googling I was unable to add it successfully.